-The Snake River plays a vital role in providing electricity to Idaho Power’s 525,000-plus customers throughout southern Idaho and eastern Oregon.
-A healthy Snake River also benefits all other users: irrigators, recreationists, fishery managers and wildlife.
+The Snake River plays a vital role in providing electricity to Idaho Power’s 580,000-plus customers throughout southern Idaho and eastern Oregon.
+A healthy Snake River also benefits all other users — irrigators, fishery managers, wildlife and people who enjoy the river for boating, fishing and other recreational uses.

 Idaho Power is committed to preserving the Snake River’s ability to provide clean water and clean power to our region for future generations.
-As part of that commitment, Idaho Power has proposed the Snake River Stewardship Program; a program that will address the causes of elevated water temperatures and other water quality concerns.
+As part of that commitment, Idaho Power has proposed the Snake River Stewardship Program (SRSP), a long-term project to address the causes of elevated water temperatures and other water quality concerns.

 Why is Idaho Power proposing the Snake River Stewardship Program?